 There is something quite moving about being in sync with God’s appointed times (moedim).
 They are listed in Leviticus 23.
 In the very first verse we learn that these are the “festivals of YHVH.”

 The Jewish people have kept these festivals since antiquity and have developed their own rich traditions around each of these.
 Non-Jews are beginning to see the great value in studying them and incorporating them into their walk.
 These moedim clearly have meaning for anyone that seeks to adopt the ways of the Creator.

-Beginning at sundown this evening, according to the Jewish calendar, and with the sighting of the thin crescent of the new moon, we enter the 7th biblical month.
+Beginning at sundown on September 20th, according to the Jewish calendar, and with the sighting of the thin crescent of the new moon, we enter the 7th biblical month.
 The first day of the 7th month is known in the Bible as Yom Teruah, (a day of blasting, shouting), more commonly known as the Feast of Trumpets, and traditionally as Rosh HaShanah (or New Year’s day).

 Anciently, the new month was determined based upon the sighting of the new moon (a thin crescent), while the modern Jewish calendar is determined by calculation.
 The subject of the Hebrew Calendar is a very interesting and hotly debated subject – but one that is quite rewarding.
 So whether you follow the Jewish calendar or prefer to spot the thin crescent moon in the sky with your own eyes, this is the Day!

 An Ancient Sermon delivered on Yom Teruah